 Iotation does not occur when a word with initial j is preceded by a prefix: s+jesti becomes sjesti, not *šesti.

 Palatalisation + iotation

 When a soft consonant is followed by j, both the consonant and the glide remain untouched.
 Any changes are blocked by the softener, so to speak.
-In scientific orthography ljj, njj etc. are represented as follows: ľj ńj ŕj ťj ďj śj źj šj žj čj.
-To prevent texts from becoming unnecessarily heavy on diacritics as well as for the ease of writing, we simply write lj nj rj tj dj sj zj šj žj čj in these cases.
-If the stem ends in -j, the following j- is simply swallowed: dvojiti > dvoj-ju > dvoju.
+In etymological orthography ljj, njj etc. are written as ľj ńj, to avoid gemination of j.
+Likewise, we write ŕj t́j d́j śj źj šj žj čj as well.
+In standard orthography we simply write lj nj rj tj dj sj zj šj žj čj in these cases.
+If the stem ends in -j, the following j- is simply swallowed: dvojiti > dvoj-jų > dvojų.

 This occurs in the following situations:

-Complicated as this may seem, all this means in writing is that the suffixes -je, -ji and the ending -ju do not cause iotation, but only palatalisation of k g h c.
+Complicated as this may seem, all this means in writing is that the suffixes -je, -ji and the instrumental ending -jų do not cause iotation, but only palatalisation of k g h c.

 The differences between softened, patalalised and iotated consonants are demonstrated in the following table (again, phonemes in gray are optional):